Current Status of Campus

-Many people are trying to figure out how to afford school at a time when they may be facing additional financial hardship due to a sudden loss of wages or additional health care costs.
-Here are some ways students can receive assistance:
+Can't pay for things because of COVID-19?
+Many people are trying to figure out how to afford school when they are facing additional financial hardship due to a sudden loss of wages or additional health care costs.
+Here are some ways to receive assistance:

 - Our Financial Aid office can help students navigate federal and state loans, grants, and scholarships – and they can help review existing aid packages to see if students may qualify for more aid if their income has changed since they first applied

-- Our Foundation office has emergency grants for students in financial crisis, as well as quarterly and annual scholarships to help pay for tuition, books, and fees (annual deadline is April 16)
+- Our Foundation office has emergency grants for students in financial crisis, as well as quarterly scholarships to help pay for tuition, books, and fees

 - Our Benefits Hub connects students with financial resources, food, transportation, and housing support

 - The Federal CARES Act has provided additional emergency funds for students experiencing financial challenges due to COVID-19